louismeunier/notes/Algebra 4/algebra4.typ

 ]

 #proof[
-  There are 4 irreducible representations of dimension 1, and a unique (faithful) irreducible representation of dimension 2 (the first four can be found by modding out the center of $Q$ which gives a homomorphism to $ZZ\/2ZZ times ZZ\/2$; the last can be found by just computing orthogonality relations).
+  There are 4 irreducible representations of dimension 1, and a unique (faithful) irreducible representation of dimension 2 (the first four can be found by modding out the center of $Q$ which gives a homomorphism to $ZZ\/2ZZ times ZZ\/2 ZZ$; the last can be found by just computing orthogonality relations).

   The "concrete" realization, as a subgroup of $"GL"_2 (CC)$, is given by $1 <-> I_2$, $-1 <-> - I_2$, and $
   i <-> mat(i, 0; 0, -i), wide j <-> mat(0, -1; 1, 0), wide k <-> mat(0, -i;-i, 0),